mattzeunert/mattzeunert.github.io/_posts/2016-12-09-neural-netoworks-super-simple-introduction.md

 date: 2016-12-09
 ---

-Neural networks are a big topic, both on tech sites and in the mainstream media.
+Neural networks are a regular topic on both tech sites and in the mainstream media.
 I decided to learn a bit about how they work.

 When I tried to read [chapter 1](http://neuralnetworksanddeeplearning.com/chap1.html) of the book "Neural Networks and Deep Learning" things quickly turned... very mathy: